Jun 072016

 Woodpecker-in-tree-hole-Wildmoz.com

-A surprised woodpecker, inspecting for the intruder.
+A surprised woodpecker, inspecting for the intruders.

 Got it.
 Zoom on max, I flashed away.
-That flash flushed out the object from its hole, revealing none other than a woodpecker.
+That flashes flushed out the object from its hole, revealing none other than a woodpecker.
 A handsome, healthy male woodpecker.
 Maybe he thought it was lightning flashing and came to see where the thunder had gone.

 Woodpecker-at-tree-house-Wildmoz.com